What is AmeriHealth and what do they provide?

 While these are general overviews of AmeriHealth coverage, remember your individual plan could limit or restrict a wide array of services including:

-- The amount of days spent in inpatient treatment annually.
+- The number of days spent in inpatient treatment annually.

 - The number of visits to outpatient sites that will be covered in a calendar year.

-- The amount of days at a detox center that will be covered.
+- The number of days at a detox center that will be covered.